-There’s been plenty of good news from Uckfield businesses over the past month, from Green DIY planning to open new stores, to Gunnebo celebrating its move into new offices, and a B&B being praised by a celebrity guest.
+There’s been plenty of good news from Uckfield businesses over the past month, including Gunnebo celebrating its move into new offices, and a B&B being praised by a celebrity guest.
 Read more here.

 New look for Uckfield Yoga Studio

 There is a new desk, entrance mat and new blinds and on top of that there are two new classes and two workshops lined up.

 Tomorrow, (Saturday, June 9) from 2-4pm there will be a philosophy workshop called Purification of Subtle Body.
 It costs £20 to take part.

 On Sunday, June 17, there will be a workshop on crystals from 2-4pm priced at £25.

 A new Ashtanga class will restart with Nick on Tuesday evenings from June 19, at 7.30pm, and there is a Lyengar class on Mondays – the first was held this week.
 This will be with Trina who has an introductory offer of £5 for the first class.